Wienerwald

 About Wienerwald

-Wienerwald (Vienna Woods) is a UNESCO Biosphere Reserve protecting one of the largest contiguous deciduous forest areas in Central Europe, located on Vienna's western doorstep at approximately 48.167°N, 16°E. Spanning approximately 1050 square kilometers across parts of Lower Austria and Vienna, the reserve was designated in 2005 under UNESCO's Man and the Biosphere Programme.
-The Vienna Woods extend from the Danube in the north to the thermal springs line in the south, encompassing a mosaic of beech and oak forests, thermophilic pine stands, vineyard landscapes, and species-rich meadows.
-As the green lung of a two-million-person metropolitan area, the Wienerwald Biosphere Reserve must balance ecological conservation with the recreational needs and economic activities of a densely populated region.
+Wienerwald (Vienna Woods) is a UNESCO Biosphere Reserve protecting one of the largest contiguous deciduous forest areas in Central Europe, located on Vienna's western doorstep at approximately 48.167°N, 16°E. Spanning approximately 105,645 hectares (about 1,056 km²) across parts of Lower Austria and Vienna, the reserve was designated in 2005 under UNESCO's Man and the Biosphere Programme.
+[1] The Vienna Woods extend from the Danube in the north to the thermal springs line in the south, encompassing a mosaic of beech and oak forests, thermophilic pine stands, vineyard landscapes, and species-rich meadows.
+The reserve supports 2,000 plant species, over 150 breeding bird species, and more than 20 bat species in an area bordering a metropolitan region of over two million people.
+As the green lung of Vienna, the Wienerwald Biosphere Reserve must balance ecological conservation with the recreational needs and economic activities of a densely populated region.

 Wildlife Ecosystems

 The Wienerwald's extensive forest cover and habitat diversity support a remarkably rich wildlife community for an urban-adjacent landscape.
-Over 150 bird species breed in the reserve, including middle spotted woodpecker, black woodpecker, and collared flycatcher in the deciduous forests, and imperial eagle on the eastern edge where forest meets the Vienna Basin.
-The forests harbor populations of wildcat, European badger, roe deer, and wild boar, the latter an increasingly visible presence in areas bordering Vienna.
+Over 150 bird species breed in the reserve, including middle spotted woodpecker, black woodpecker, and collared flycatcher in the deciduous forests.
+[1] The forests harbor populations of wildcat, European badger, roe deer, and wild boar, the latter an increasingly visible presence in areas bordering Vienna.
 Over 20 bat species have been recorded, making the Wienerwald one of the most bat-diverse regions in Austria.
 Amphibians including fire salamander, alpine newt, and yellow-bellied toad use the forest streams and seasonal pools.
 Reptile diversity includes Aesculapian snake and green lizard on warm limestone slopes.
 The reserve's stag beetle populations, dependent on old-growth oak and beech, are of national conservation significance.
-Invertebrate diversity is exceptional, with over 2,000 butterfly and moth species documented.
 The Wienerwald functions as a critical ecological corridor connecting the Alps with the Carpathian-Pannonian region, enabling gene flow for forest species across a heavily urbanized landscape.

 Flora Ecosystems

 The Wienerwald's vegetation is structured by the dual geological substrate — flysch (sandstone) in the west and limestone in the east — creating two distinct forest types within one landscape.
 Flysch zone forests are dominated by European beech with admixtures of sessile oak and hornbeam on the acidic soils, forming one of the largest continuous beech forest areas in Central Europe.
 Limestone zone forests feature thermophilic oak woodlands, downy oak, and black pine stands on south-facing slopes, creating open, Mediterranean-influenced woodland communities.
-The transition between these two geological-botanical zones creates exceptional habitat diversity.
-Orchid diversity is outstanding, with over 40 species recorded, including lady's slipper and military orchid in the limestone forests.
+The reserve supports more than 20 types of woodland and 17 types of meadow, as well as 2,000 plant species overall.
+[1] Orchid diversity is outstanding in the limestone zone forests.
 Vineyard landscapes on the eastern margin contribute to botanical and landscape diversity with their wildflower-rich margins.
 Species-rich dry grasslands on limestone outcrops support steppe-grassland elements at their western range limit.
 Spring wildflower displays in the beech forests, with hepatica, wood anemone, and cyclamen, draw visitors from Vienna.
-The reserve's old-growth forest areas, though small, provide irreplaceable habitat for shade-tolerant species and serve as reference sites for forest ecology research.
+The reserve's old-growth forest areas provide irreplaceable habitat for shade-tolerant species and serve as reference sites for forest ecology research.

 Geology